statistical-grimoire/book/data/ordinal-effect-sim/README.md

 source("ordinal_simulation.R")
 ```

-The script simulates 10,000 experiments, compares group-level differences using both interval and ordinal assumptions, and produces a histogram showing the distribution of effect sizes.
+The script simulates 10,000 experiments, compares group-level differences under both interval and ordinal scale assumptions, and generates a histogram of effect size distributions along with a data file containing the full simulation results.

 ---